 - Where to Watch: Be alert on Fulton St, Mission St, and Geary Blvd.

-Los Angeles: Construction Begins (Launch Mid-2026)
+Los Angeles: Construction Begins on 125 Cameras

-Oakland & San Jose: The “Warning” Trap
+Oakland & San Jose: The Warning Period is OVER

 Long Beach & Glendale: The Next Wave